— working paper —

-To quote Derrida at length from The Right to Philosophy (Stanford University Press 2002:3-4):
+To quote Derrida at length from Ethics, Institutions, and the Right to Philosophy (2002, p.3):

 “These [UN] institutions are already philosophemes, as is the idea of international law or rights that they attempt to put into operation.
 They are philosophical acts and archives, philosophical productions and products, not only because the concepts which legitimate them have an assignable philosophical history and therefore a philosophical history which is inscribed in UNESCO’s charter or constitution but also, by the same token and for that very reason, because such institutions imply sharing a culture and a philosophical language.
 And from that moment on, they are committed to make possible the access to this language and culture, first and foremost by means of education.
 All the States that adhere to the charters of these international institutions commit themselves, in principle and philosophically, to recognize and put into operation in an effective way something like philosophy and a certain philosophy of rights and law, the rights of man, universal history, etc. The signature of these charters is a philosophical act which makes a commitment to philosophy in a philosophical way.
 From that moment on, whether they say so or not, know it or not, or conduct themselves consequently or not, these States and these peoples contract a philosophical commitment by dint of joining these charters or participating in these institutions.
 Therefore, these States contract at the very least a commitment to provide the philosophical culture or education that is required for understanding and putting into operation these commitments made to the international institutions, which are, I repeat, philosophical in essence.”